 The Philodendron Burle Marx plant isn’t an exception.
 People love this Philodendron for its’ easy nature and small demeanor.

 If you’re considering caring for one of these plants, you need to know how to care for them the correct way.

-So, we created this ultimate guide for the Philodendron Burle Marx plant.
-Keep reading if you’re ready to get started.
+So, I created this ultimate guide for the Philodendron Burle Marx plant.